PX4/PX4-user_guide/en/simulation/gazebo.md

 ### Change Wind Speed

-To simulate wind speed, add this plugin to your world file and replace `SET_YOUR_WIND_SPEED` with the desired speed in m/s.
-Make sure to adapt the `windVelocityMax` parameter accordingly if exceeded:
+To simulate wind speed, add this plugin to your world file and set `windVelocityMean` in m/s (replace `SET_YOUR_WIND_SPEED` with your desired speed).
+If needed, adapt the `windVelocityMax` parameter so that it is greater than `windVelocityMean`:

 ```xml
   <plugin name='wind_plugin' filename='libgazebo_wind_plugin.so'>
       <frameId>base_link</frameId>